 Camp NOVA is a wonderful opportunity for children and young adults living with Epilepsy and other developmental disabilities.
 Camp NOVA is a one-week, overnight camp for young people ages 12 and up.
 Camp activities include acting, arts and crafts, boating, fishing, karate, swimming, and yoga.

 Camp Star is offered 4 weeks in August.
 This is a safe, structured environment for children and teens ages 5 to 21 years old with special needs and their siblings.
 Camp is designed to enhance personal and social development, language and communication skills, learning, motor and muscle coordination.
-For more information call 973.315.0000.
+They also offer a Little Tykes camp for ages 2.5 to 5 years old.
+For more information, call 973.315.0000.

 Camp Warren provides quality camping experiences and supports for individuals with intellectual and developmental disabilities and their families.
 Adult residential camps are available for two weeks during the summer and four weeks of day camp are provided for both adults and children.
 Camp Warren operates for all ages.
 For more information, call 908.689.7525 (ext.
 209).